Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 ## Summary

-Congratulations, you wrote two fully functional, interactive, playable command line games and you have completed the Ada pre-course curriculum.
+Congratulations, you wrote two fully functional, interactive, playable command line games and you have completed the Ada Precourse curriculum!
 We encourage you to continue to explore programming between now and when you start at Ada, in whatever form appeals to you.
 If you're looking for some ideas, consider taking these projects and expanding them!
 Some ideas include building a dashboard for your user where they can choose the game they want to play, or expanding Snowman to a 'Wheel of Fortune' type game!